How Great Customer Service Can Improve Your Customer Lifetime Value

 Customer service will improve your Customer Lifetime Value

-Embracing social media and web messaging, empowering your customer service team, and taking advantage of AI tools like chatbots are three strategies you can use to cultivate a customer-centric business that provides fast and personal service that keeps your shoppers coming back.
-This loyalty is what translates into a strong customer lifetime value.
-Remember, this Valentines Day, and every day, customer service is what will have your customers saying “yes!” when you ask, “will you be mine?”
+Embracing social media and web messaging, empowering your customer service team, and taking advantage of AI tools like chatbots are three strategies you can use to cultivate a customer-centric business that provides fast and personal service that keeps your shoppers coming back - especially right now, when most businesses are operating as ecommerce only.
+This loyalty is what translates into a strong customer lifetime value that will keep your core customers engaged even in tough times.

 Do you have questions about ecommerce?
 Let’s chat!